Concepts In Wellness

 Relationships: to self, others, work, nature

 In the pursuit of wellness, I leave you with the act of being present in it.
-We can plan out our days and yet still feel connected to our physical, mental, and social wellbeing in our everyday lives and know we are well enough.
-Health is measured not just by a number on a scale, if or what other people are doing.
-Health is measured in the harmony of these 10 concepts and I hope you may connect and remember them throughout your life.
+We can plan out our days yet still feel connected to our physical, mental, and social well-being in our everyday lives and know we are well enough.
+Health is measured not just by a number on a scale, but if or what other people are doing.
+Health is measured in the harmony of these 10 concepts, and I hope you may connect and remember them throughout your life.
 One more note, remember to be kind to yourself every step of the way.
 In doing so we can then be kind and compassionate to all.